 III.
 Would my buildings insurance continue to cover the house and the works?

-It is, therefore, feasible for construction work to progress for your home extension/renovation/new build project providing reasonable measures are put in place that allow for social distancing.
-Both builder and employer should acknowledge and respect the fact that some delays are likely to the original intended timescales for the works.
+It is, therefore, feasible for construction work to progress for your home extension/renovation/new build project providing reasonable measures are put in place that allows for social distancing.
+Both builder and employer should acknowledge and respect the fact that some delays are likely to the originally intended timescales for the works.
 It would be beneficial for a Safe Working Plan to be drawn up that clearly indicates how social distancing measures can be implemented through the course of the expected works.